Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 4. Session Management
+"Session Management" is all about ensuring secure and well-controlled user sessions within your application.
+It involves practices like using trusted session management controls, setting appropriate timeout periods, disallowing concurrent logins, and protecting session data from unauthorized access.
+The primary goal is to safeguard user sessions from common threats like session hijacking or Cross-Site Request Forgery (CSRF) by implementing robust session management practices.
+These practices help maintain the integrity and security of user sessions while allowing for smooth and secure interactions with your application.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 4.1 | Use Server or Framework Session Management | Utilize the built-in session management provided by your web server or framework.
 This ensures that your application recognizes and uses valid session identifiers. | If you're using a web framework like Express.js in Node.js, use its session management features. |